tangentsoft/pidp8i/README.md

 You should be able to log in via SSH immediately after that command completes.

-We used to do this automatically in releases v2017.12.22 and before, but that was when we started the `pidp8i` service as root, which we no longer do.
-Consequently, the `pidp8i` service no longer has permission to generate your OS's SSH keys, so you must do it interactively with `sudo` permissions.
+You may be wondering why we don’t do this automatically, somehow.
+It’s because, over time, we’ve removed all dependence on root access in our software in the name of security, so that we no longer have permission to make system-wide changes like this in our startup scripts.
+We now rely on you, the system’s administrator, to do it interactively with `sudo` permissions.

 <a id="systemd" name="unit"></a>
 ## The systemd Unit File

-The PiDP-8/I software version 2017.12.22 used an [old-style System V init script][svinit] to start the PiDP-8/I service, as did all prior releases, including Oscar Vermeulen's final stable release.
+Older stable releases of the PiDP-8/I software used an [old-style System V init script][svinit] to start the PiDP-8/I service.
+This includes Oscar Vermeulen's final stable release.

-As of 2018.02.22, we have now switched to a [systemd][systemd] unit file, since we normally install on Raspbian, which has been systemd-based for years.
-We've wanted to do this for some time, but some changes in the way systemd handles SysV init script compatibility in Raspbian Stretch forced the issue.
+Starting with release v2019.04.25, we have now switched to a [systemd][systemd] unit file, since Raspbian has been systemd-based for years.
+(It also supports SysV init scripts, but only as a second-class mechanism intended for backwards compatibility only.)

 One of the features systemd gives us is the ability to set the unit to run as user-level service rather than as a system-wide service,